eran-swimm/t1/.swm/cross-repo-doc1.i6fe5.sw.md

 <br/>

-this is snippet for the current repo
+this is snippet for the current repo bbb
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 folder1/folder2/file.py
 ```python